ubccr/xdmod-python/docs/developing.md

 ## Releasing a new version
 1. Make a new branch of `xdmod-data` and:
     1. Make sure the version number is updated in `xdmod_data/__version__.py`.
+        1. In `README.md`:
+        1. Update the version number in the main heading.
+        1. Under the main heading,
+            1. In the sentence that begins, `This documentation is for ...`, replace the version number in bold, e.g.:
+                ```
+                This documentation is for **v1.0.2**.
+                ```
-    1. Update the Open XDMoD compatibility matrix in the `README.md`.
+        1. Update the Open XDMoD compatibility matrix.
+    1. Update `CHANGELOG.md` to:
-    1. Update `CHANGELOG.md` to change "Main development branch" to, e.g., `v1.0.1 (2024-06-XX)`.
+        1. Change the `development branch` to, e.g., `v1.0.1 (2024-06-XX)`.
+        1. Add a summary of the changes in the version.
+    1. In `setup.cfg`, update the `long_description` to change the version number in the URL to the new version.
     1. Create a Pull Request for the new version.
 1. After the Pull Request is approved (but not merged yet), follow these steps in a cloned copy of the branch:
     1. Start up a virtual environment, e.g.: